mjosaarinen/lwaes_isa/hdl/README.md

 The thing is 100 lines + sboxes.
 Perhaps timing can be improved with a better implementation, but this one is pretty compact as can be seen.

-I popped this into our Pluto RV32 core as a Custom0 (encoded as an r-type in an obvious way, with fn going into funct7), wrote wrappers for inline assembly and ran the test code first in a simulator, and then on FPGA.
+I've tested this into our Pluto RV32 core as a Custom0 (encoded as an r-type in an obvious way, with fn going into funct7), wrote wrappers for inline assembly and ran the test code first in a simulator, and then on FPGA.
 It seems to work fine.
 (Our SoC also has a hardware AES module, can run against it too.)